MNie/WebRTC.Healthcheck/README.md

 How to run

-1. Set env variable `WEBRTC_SECRET` if you gonna check turn servers with time limited credentials
+1. Set env variable `WEBRTC_SECRET` if you gonna check turn servers with time limited credentials,
+2. Set env variable `WEBRTC_USER_POSTFIX` if postfix in username should be different than `turn`,
-1. Change working directory to `src/Healthchecks`
+3. Change working directory to `src/Healthchecks`,
-1. Run by `dotnet run -- stun:stun.l.google.com:19302`
+4. Run by `dotnet run -- stun:stun.l.google.com:19302`.

 Things yet to cover: